paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #173

-**Texto original:**
-A gaming company hosts a browser-based application on AWS.
-The users of the application consume a large number of videos and images that are stored in Amazon S3.
-This content is the same for all users.
-The application has increased in popularity, and millions of users worldwide accessing these media files.
-The company wants to provide the files to the users while reducing the load on the origin.
-Which solution meets these requirements MOST cost-effectively?

-**Tradução:**
 Uma empresa de jogos hospeda uma aplicação baseada em navegador na AWS.
 Os usuários da aplicação consomem um grande número de vídeos e imagens armazenados no Amazon S3.
 Este conteúdo é o mesmo para todos os usuários.
 A aplicação aumentou em popularidade, com milhões de usuários em todo o mundo acessando esses arquivos de mídia.
 A empresa deseja fornecer os arquivos aos usuários enquanto reduz a carga na origem.
 Qual solução atende a esses requisitos da maneira MAIS econômica?